zestra/MacroFarm/README.md

   and more

 I'd also appreciate a parterner, if they are interested in the project.
-And if you just happen to appreciate this game, please click on the star button, so that I can know that some people like my game.
+And if you just happen to appreciate this game, please click on the star button, so that I can know that some people appreciate my game.

+(Sorry that I mentioned "appreciate" three times in two sentences, but its the only word I know with just the right meaning and intensity.)